-Use this command to enable filtering of neighbors on an interface based on an access list.
-PIM terminates its adjacency with existing neighbors filtered by the access list, and does not establish adjacency with potential neighbors filtered by the access list.
+Use this command to enable filtering of neighbors on an interface based on an ACL.
+PIM terminates its adjacency with existing neighbors filtered by the ACL, and does not establish adjacency with potential neighbors filtered by the ACL.

-Use the set form of this command to enable filtering of neighbors on an interface based on the specified access list.
+Use the set form of this command to enable filtering of neighbors on an interface based on the specified ACL.

-Use the delete form of this command to disable filtering of neighbors on an interfaces based on the specified access list.
+Use the delete form of this command to disable filtering of neighbors on an interface based on the specified ACL.